MooersLab/MooersLab/README.md

 ### Manuscript writing support

 - [LaTeX manuscript template](https://github.com/MooersLab/manuscriptInLaTeX) Generic template for the first submission as a PDF.
-- [Annotated bibliography Template in LaTeX](https://github.com/MooersLab/annotatedBibliography) Every writing project needs one of these.
+- [Annotated bibliography Template in LaTeX](https://github.com/MooersLab/annotatedBibliography) Classic and boring variant.
+- [Modular annotated bibliography with BibTeX in LaTeX](https://github.com/MooersLab/modular-annotated-bibliography-biblatex-latex) Modular annotation files for reuse and to evade mangling by BibTeX.
+Can be fully illustrated and include multiple paragraph.
+Includes index, glossaries, and Literature Cited for references outside the annotated bibliography.
+Drag and drop zip file available for easy-peasy use on Overleaf.
+- [Modular annotated bibliography with BibLaTeX in LaTeX](https://github.com/MooersLab/modular-annotated-bibliography-biblatex-latex) Modular annotation files for reuse and to evade mangling by biber.
+Can be fully illustrated and include multiple paragraph.
+Includes index, glossaries, and Literature Cited for references outside the annotated bibliography.
+Drag and drop zip file available for easy-peasy use on Overleaf.
 - [bib2item3](https://github.com/MooersLab/bib2item3) Python script to convert bibtex.bib file to bibitems in the tex file format.
 Bibitems are required by some publishers.
-They are a pain to create manually.
+They are tedious to create manually.
 - [Emacsconf 2022 talk about GhostText on YouTube, December 2022](https://www.youtube.com/watch?v=2NPUDYAOgW0&t=3s) Includes a demonstration of using Emacs to edit a document stored in Overleaf.
 - [LaTeX Voice In Plus library of speech-to-text commands](https://github.com/MooersLab/latex-voice-in)